gsantoro/blog/content/posts/kubernetes dev environment.md

 Since then, I change my mind about using K3d for local development.
 This happened when I learned that it provides a similar user experience to Kind (meaning you can run a multi-node cluster with Docker containers) but internally it runs K3s, which is a 100% compatible Kubernetes alternative but a lot lighter on the CPU/Memory requirements.
 K3s achieves this by removing parts of the Kubernetes code that are obsolete and by replacing Etcd with a lighter database alternative.

 ## Final setup
-After watching the following video [How To Replace Docker With nerdctl And Rancher Desktop](https://www.youtube.com/watch?v=evWPib0iNgY) on Youtube channel [DevOpsToolkit](https://www.youtube.com/@DevOpsToolkit), I also learned how you can replace Docker Desktop with an open-source solution called Rancher Desktop.
+After watching the following video [How To Replace Docker With nerdctl And Rancher Desktop](https://www.youtube.com/watch?v=evWPib0iNgY) on YouTube channel [DevOpsToolkit](https://www.youtube.com/@DevOpsToolkit), I also learned how you can replace Docker Desktop with an open-source solution called [Rancher Desktop](https://rancherdesktop.io/).
 If only this tool was available when I was working in the investment bank, maybe I would still be working there now.

+{{< youtube evWPib0iNgY >}}

 This video was shot a year ago, since then I am happy to say that Rancher Desktop is now supported on Apple M1 laptops and thanks to [Colima](https://github.com/abiosoft/colima) and [nerdctl](https://github.com/containerd/nerdctl) and a few Linux aliases you can be unaware that Docker is no longer running on your machine.